FAIR Fine Art Checklist

 • Full sheet size can matter because signatures, edition notes, paper brands, printer marks, rebate lines, and border width often sit in the margins rather than the image area.

 • A missing border may reflect later trimming, past mounting, frame-package cropping, damage cleanup, or an intentionally borderless release.
-The first job is to document the condition clearly rather than guess which explanation is correct.
+Document first; do not guess the explanation.

 • Even small edge losses can affect how a specialist reads dimensions, compares the print to known edition variants, and judges whether paperwork matches the physical object.

-• This checklist is for evidence gathering before appraisal.
+• This checklist gathers evidence before appraisal.
 It does not prove authenticity, print date, or value by itself.

 How to photograph cut edges, missing margins, and border loss

-Start with whole-object views, then move to the borders systematically so a specialist can map every edge detail back to the print.
+Start with whole-object views, then move to the borders systematically so every edge detail maps back to the print.

 • Take one straight-on full front first, with the complete visible object in frame.
 If the work is framed, capture the full framed front before anything is opened or moved.

 • Photograph all four edges and all four corners separately.
-Use one normal-light shot and one low side-angle shot so cut edges, bevels, fiber exposure, mount thickness, or abrupt crop lines become visible.
+Use normal light and a low side angle so cut edges, bevels, fiber exposure, mount thickness, or abrupt crop lines are visible.

 • If one side is clearly missing more border than another, capture the full print and the uneven edge in the same sequence so the specialist can compare left, right, top, and bottom margins.